 Both rivers are well-managed by the Forest Service and although they are popular, launches are restricted and neither river ever feels crowded.
 On the Snake we do encounter jet boats, which are motor boats that travel the river for fishing and sightseeing.
 Some days we'll see two to four and other days as many as ten.
 On the Middle Fork there are no jet boats, but occasional low-flying airplanes are sometimes seen or heard.

-This part of the Salmon River is more similar in nature to the Snake than the Middle Fork as it is also fairly low in elevation, has semi-arid scenery, pool and drop rapids and hot summer weather.
+These Salmon River rafting trips are more similar in nature to the Snake than the Middle Fork as it is also fairly low in elevation, has semi-arid scenery, pool and drop rapids and hot summer weather.
 Also like the Snake, the water is warm - reaching 70 degrees by midsummer!
 The rapids are fun and perfect for those wanting to ride in a paddle raft or an inflatable kayak (our Daring Duckies!)

 The biggest difference on this trip is that we camp on huge white sand beaches each of which slopes gently into the calm eddies where swimming is a delight.
 These beach camps are one of the main reasons that this river is the location for our Family Magic trips designed for families with rafters ages 5 and up.
 Younger ages are allowed on the Snake as well.
 Kids in the 5-10 year old bracket will generally be better off on the Snake or the Salmon River Canyons.